yrncollo/yrncollo.github.io/_posts/2024-05-08-ecommerce.md

 The function takes in two parameters: `State(database)` and `Json(request_user)`.
 The `state` parameter use the `axum` framework `State` extractor to access the application Database connection.
 On the other hand, `Json` extractor Deserialize JSON data from request body into `RequestUser` struct.

-After receiving the registration request, th function proceeds to create new user instance (`new_user`) using the provided `request_user` data.
+After receiving the registration request, the function proceeds to create new user instance (`new_user`) using the provided `request_user` data.
 This user instance is constructed as an `ActiveModel` of the `user` struct representing user entity.
 Then the save method is invoked to save the data to the database.
 If there's any error, we shall handle the error using AppError which we implemented earlier.

 Finally, if everything is successful, the function constructs a JSON response containing the user details including `user_id`, `username`, `telephone` and `email`.